ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 3.1: Add a Bot Token
 ~~~~~~~~~~~~~~~~~~~~

-In “OAuth and Permissions”, select the Bot Token Scopes described in
+In "OAuth and Permissions", select the Bot Token Scopes described in
 `the Slack configuration docs <Config.html#slack-api-token>`__.

 3.2: Install Slack App
 ~~~~~~~~~~~~~~~~~~~~~~

-In “Install your app to your workspace,” click the button to install to your workspace.
+In "Install your app to your workspace," click the button to install to your workspace.
 This will take you to a permissions page for the workspace - make sure this is for the correct workspace, and allow the app to connect.